rayzroofs/DogAppProject/README.md

 DogBreed.java:
-    -holds the object DogBreed.
+    - holds the object DogBreed.
 It is a class with various attributes for a single dog breed.
 DogAppRunner.java:
-    -holds all the methods for utilizing DogBreed objects to perform various tasks.
+    - holds all the methods for utilizing DogBreed objects to perform various tasks.
 DogAppGUI.java:
-   -holds the GUI code and calls on DogAppRunner methods to perform actions based on user's inputs.
+   - holds the GUI code and calls on DogAppRunner methods to perform actions based on user's inputs.
 DogFile.txt:
    - holds all of the attributes for various dog breeds that will be read and utilized by the program.
-  Format:
+  - Format:
     Breed 		  String
     KidFriendly bool 0-1
     DogFriendly bool 0-1